higsch/fikaquery/README.md

 const proteins = db.query.table('proteins').json();

-// get selected rows of a table const millenium_proteins = db.query.table('proteins', {
+// get selected rows of a table
+// only one where clause supported const millenium_proteins = db.query.table('proteins', {
   where: {
     length: 1000
   }
 }).json();

-// get the first 100 rows of a table const first_proteins = db.query.table('proteins', {limit: 100}).json();
+// get the first (arbitrary) 100 rows of a table const first_proteins = db.query.table('proteins', {limit: 100}).json();
 ```